LigoliPuschkin/ascii-animation/README.md

         it doas so by asii() and scale() then it adds all Images to a animation file.py calles ohmy.py it doas so by calling ohmy()

-for mor information look at the code, i commented so that you can easyly modify and understand what each line doas.